Green Building

 Sarasota County Green Buildings

-LEED 2023 GOLD Certification BadgeSarasota County currently has multiple green buildings that have achieved LEED certification from the USGBC, with more in progress.
-One building also has achieved a Green Globes Certification from the Green Building Institute.
+logo: Leadership in Energy & Environmental Design (LEED) 2023 gold levelSarasota County currently has multiple green buildings that have achieved LEED certification from the USGBC, with more in progress.
+One building also has achieved two Green Globes certifications from the Green Building Institute.
 Each of these buildings has incorporated new technologies and building techniques to decrease taxpayer dollars spent on operations, improve air and water quality, and provide a healthy indoor environment for visitors and employees.

 The following lists notes some county-owned buildings that have achieved green building certification, with the year of certification.
 Fact sheets on several are available in the links to provide more details on the building’s green features.